A hypothetical look at which 6 routes might lead one to follow in Mick Fowler’s footsteps up big new routes in the Himalaya.

 Frendo Spur, D sup, 1200m, Aiguille du Midi, France

 Whilst by no means a route for alpine novices the technical difficulties are moderate compared with the likes of the Fly Direct.
-What you do get though is the crucial challenge of altitude, rising up to a finish on the Midi Plan Ridge at metres.
+What you do get though is the crucial challenge of altitude, rising up to a finish on the Midi Plan Ridge.
 How you adapt to altitude is likely to be an important factor in any success in the Himalaya.
 Some people struggle, while some seem to thrive.
 Mick admits to lying somewhere between the two extremes but his determination has helped him up a lifetimes worth of routes up to the 7000m mark.

 The Walker Spur, ED1, 1200m, North Face Grandes Jorasses, France